 To help further his research, the National Institute of Arthritis and Musculoskeletal and Skin Disease (NIAMS), an institute at the National Institutes of Health (NIH)—the nation’s premier biomedical research agency—has awarded Crouch funding for the next two years.
 The project will be co-funded by the NIH National Center for Musculoskeletal Rehabilitation Research.

 “The funding will support our long-term goal to develop limb prosthesis that can be completely implanted in the body so they can be physically attached to and controlled by muscles.”
 Crouch said.
 “We hope this will restore more natural control and sensation of movement to people with amputation.”

 Crouch’s team is currently in the initial testing and design phase of the project.

 “The function that a person has with an implanted, muscle-driven prosthesis will depend on many things,” said Crouch.
 “One of them is how well the muscle can recover after amputation and reattachment to the prothesis.”

-Crouch hopes that in the near future his research on prosthetics will make an impact in the lives of the more than 2 million people who have suffered an amputation or had a limb removed for medical reasons.
+Crouch hopes that, in the near future, his research will make an impact in the lives of the more than 2 million people who have undergone an amputation or had a limb removed for medical reasons.